-Parent Comp Financial Stat ,

-2022 2021 2022 2021

-£000 £000 £000 £000

-Materiality 232 200 209 180

-Basis for determining materiality 1.5% of net assets 90% of group a Group r Group

-Rationale for the benchmark applied Having disposed of its trading businesses, we consider net assets to be of most interest to the users of the Financial Statements in light of the Group's strategy to return capital to the shareholders.
-Calculated as percentage of materiality fo reporting pur f Group r Group

-Performance materiality 162 140 146 126

-Basis for determining performance materiality 70% of materiality based on a low expected total value of known and likely misstatements. total
+Group Finar Statements Parent Company Financial Statements 2023 2022 2023 2022 £000 f000 £000 £000 Materiality 112 232 101 209 Basis for determining materiality 1.5% of net assets - up materiality Rationale for the benchmark applied Having disposed of its trading businesses, we consider net assets to be of most interest to the users of the Financial Statements in light of the Group's strategy to return capital to the shareholders.
+Statements the Compar to return ca shareholder The compor materiality than the ma we would o have detern a benchmar total assets. nesses, we cal assets to interest to i the Financial in light of ny's strategy pital to the rs. hent used is lower ateriality that therwise nined using rk of 1.5% of was therefore p 90% Performance materiality 83 162 76 146 Basis for determining performance materiality 74% of materiality.
+70% of materiality.
+75% of materiality.
+70% of materiality.
+Rationale for the percentage applied for performance materiality Based on a low expected total value of known and likely misstatements low expected of known and itements